AndrewBCN/Marlin/README.md

 Update 14-05-2015
 =================

-I have created a delta_auto_calibration branch where I will include code from Rich Cattell's fork of Marlin for auto-calibration as well as code from David Crocker that implements a fast 7-factor least-squares fit algorithm.
+I have created a new delta_auto_calibration branch where I will include code from Rich Cattell's fork of Marlin for auto-calibration as well as code from David Crocker that implements a fast 7-factor least-squares fit algorithm.

 Developer Notes
 ===================